MyPerfectWords - Essay Writing Service

 1. Person Descriptions

 These essays focus on describing someone's physical appearance, personality traits, mannerisms, and characteristics.
-You might write about your mother, a teacher who influenced you, a historical figure, or someone you admire.
+You might write a descriptive essay about your mother, a teacher who influenced you, a historical figure, or a descriptive essay about someone you admire.
 The key is capturing both how they look and who they are as a person.

 For detailed guidance on this type, check out our Descriptive Essay About a Person guide, which includes examples and specific techniques for bringing people to life on the page.